EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

   useful if your connection is intermittent.
 - `Name` is the name of the file that it will be registered to Rucio with, if this is not set it will be the name of the file or files provided.
-- `Recursive` Allows you to set the arg to a directory, and all files within that directory and any sub directories will be uploaded.
+- `Recursive` Allows you to set the argument to a directory, and all files within that directory and any subdirectories will be uploaded.
-- `Args` is the path to the file, or files you wish to upload, this can be a single file, directory (with recursive set), or a list of files seperated with a space e.g.
+- `Args` is the path to the file, or files you wish to upload, this can be a single file, directory (with recursive set), or a list of files separated with a space e.g.

 ```shell